-Many people have been taught that it's wrong to start a sentence with a conjunction, but nearly all major style guides say doing so is fine.
+Many people have been taught that it's wrong to start a sentence with a conjunction, but nearly all the major style guides say it's fine.
 Neal Whitman investigates why there seems to be such a difference between what teachers say and what style guides say.

 It’s Fine to Start a Sentence with a Coordinating Conjunction

-Both Garner’s Modern American Usage, and Fowler’s Modern English Usage call this belief a superstition.
-The Merriam-Webster Dictionary of English Usage (or MWDEU) says, “Everybody agrees that it’s all right to begin a sentence with and,” and notes that you can find examples of it all the way back to Old English.
+Both Garner’s Modern English Usage, and Fowler’s Modern English Usage call this belief a superstition.
+Merriam-Webster's Dictionary of English Usage (MWDEU) says, “Everybody agrees that it’s all right to begin a sentence with 'and,'” and notes that you can find examples of it all the way back to Old English.

 Many People Have Been Taught That It’s Wrong